 Among my personal principles, I value healthy communication, mindful leadership, and a generative approach to conflict.

-I’m also a natural leader with experience managing teams and freelancers, and I have dual citizenship with the E.U. (which means if you’d like to ship me off to your Paris office for a few months, I’m not likely to complain).
+I also have dual citizenship with the E.U., so if you’d like to ship me off to your Paris office for a few months, I’m not likely to complain.

 With a strong national brand, the team dedicated to serving Lyft passengers and drivers in Philadelphia sought to augment their position in city and its surrounding counties.
 I worked with them to create a brand advocacy program, the Lyft Launchpad.

 Before building an advocacy platform, you have to know who’s likely to use it.
 I conducted user research and stakeholder interviews to develop advocate personas that shaped how we reached out to potential members and in developing the content plan.

 We sought to empower active Launchpad members to create their own content while also giving less active members an opportunity to share owned and curated content.
 Planning the Launchpad involved project management, program timelines, and my BFF, content calendars.

 I started the Launchpad project as an outside consultant, then brought the project with me as I joined an agency.
 With the Lyft Philly team and a talented crew of producers on my side, I had to find a way to ensure everything between our two teams and our advocate community ran smoothly.
 I designed processes for maintaining the platform, content, and delivering rewards, optimizing for efficiency and sustainability.

 Since we had limited resources and couldn’t build our own platform, I was responsible for researching and selecting a content management system.
 I explored industry trends and user reviews, remembered our business and marketing objectives in every sales call, and considered budget constraints at every turn.
 In the end, we selected a tool that accomplished what we needed and ended up having some pretty interesting hidden features, too.